 A typical week

-- Terms 3–9: about six lectures, one-two tutorials and one practical class.
-You may also do independent research by carrying out your own research project, library dissertation or thesis.
+- Terms 4–9: about six lectures, one or two tutorials, and one practical class.
+You may also do independent research by carrying out your own research project, library dissertation, or thesis.

-Tutorials are usually 2-4 students and a tutor.
+Tutorials usually involve 2–4 students and a tutor.
 Class sizes for laboratory classes may vary depending on the options you choose.
-Core lab classes which are attended by most students will be in groups of 35-40 students.
-Multiple demonstrators will attend to assist the staff who are leading these classes.
-There would usually be no more than around 20 students for final-year specialist options.
-Lectures are normally attended by between 30-50 students.
-Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
+Core lab classes which are attended by most students will usually be in groups of 35–40 students.
+Multiple demonstrators will usually attend to assist the staff who are leading these classes.
+There are usually no more than around 20 students for final-year specialist options.
+Lectures are normally attended by 30–50 students.
+Most tutorials, classes, and lectures are delivered by staff who are experts in the subject they tutor.
 The majority of staff are world-leading experts with years of experience in teaching and research.
-Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level, and are specialist in those topics.
+Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level, and are specialists in those topics.

 To find out more about how our teaching year is structured, visit our Academic Year page.